Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/README.md

 Given constant claims (no adjusting for climate scenarios), the scheme is expected to have a negative economic benefit for 26 years.
 After this, the scheme delivers benefits increasing to $110 million in reduced damage and displacement costs per year.
 Under higher claims scenarios, the economic benefits of the scheme increase:

 * Under the SSP2 scenario and the mean claims predicted, the scheme delivers positive economic benefits within 20 years reaching $180 million per year by 2065
-* Under the severe claims (97.5th percentile) and SSP3 scenario, the scheme delivers economic benefits within 10 years, which can reach almost $10 billion per year (see Appendix Table 6.1 and 6.2)
+* Under the severe claims (97.5th percentile) and SSP3 scenario, the scheme delivers economic benefits within 10 years, which can reach almost $10 billion per year (see report Appendix Table 6.1 and 6.2)

 The success of the scheme depends on the take-up of the voluntary relocation program, the main driver of reduced risks and reduced damage and associated costs.
 Secondary research suggested that between 15-20% of people would consider relocating to be away from high-risk areas without any additional financial incentive; hence, our 20% estimate of voluntary relocation is rather conservative, and take-up may be even higher (Yazzie R. 2021).